cosmos/interchain-security/TESTING.md

 [E2E tests](tests/e2e/) run true consumer and provider chain binaries within a docker container and are relevant to the highest level of functionality.
 E2E tests use queries/transactions invoked from CLI to drive and validate the code.

+## Simulation Tests

+[Simulation tests](app/provider/sim_test.go) are used to test the full application via the SDK's simulation framework.
+This framework generates random inputs and checks that certain user-defined invariants hold.
+Notably, as-of-now simulation tests do not include any multi-chain testing, so can only test the provider chain on its own, without consumer chains.

 ## Compatibility Tests

 To test compatibility between different provider and consumer versions the [E2E tests](tests/e2e/) were extended by compatibility tests.
 The test cases perform basic sanity tests against the selected provider and consumer versions.
 A selected combination of provider and consumer versions are tested on a nightly bases and can be run locally with the